Imagine being late to a gold rush.

 Social media isn’t just for sharing.

-You can now use social media to directly build your list, too.
+You can now use social media for network marketing to directly build your list, too.

 Here’s what I mean…